What We Do

 Along with the Undergraduate Assembly, GAPSA has representation on the Student Financial Services Advisory Board, which facilitates discussion between students and administrators.”

 GAPSA has begun working with a committee from Penn Library to increase awareness amongst graduate students of library resources, as well as advocate the concerns of graduate students regarding space and collection management.

 GAPSA has begun reaching out to former general assembly members, as well as other student leaders who have since moved on from Penn.
 Our goal is to cultivate a network of formerly highly involved graduate students.
 We have had one successful event with alumni in Washington D.C. and have another event planned in Philadelphia for Alumni Weekend in Spring 2015.

 Supporting Student Life

 GradFest is our annual Fall kick-off program featuring a week of festive events.
 In past years, GradFest included events such as a kickoff theme party, museum day, speaker event, outdoor movie night, student activities fair, student research symposium, and a family barbeque for students with children.

 Orchestrated by the Vice President of GAPSA, GradFest has developed into a wonderful occasion to meet fellow Penn graduate students and mingle both on and off campus.

 GAPSA plans both large social events – attended by hundreds and sometimes thousands of students – as well as smaller cultural events attended by a few dozen students.
 Examples of large social events: Halloween Party, Black-and-White Formal, Moshulu Party, Masquerade Ball, and Boat Cruise.
 Popular smaller events in the past have included kayaking trips, baseball games, apple picking, theater outings, and subsidized restaurant events.
-Please see our Calendar page for further information.
+Please see our calendar or events page for further information.

 Student Mental Health